 Training your local muscular endurance allows for a variety of benefits.
 Your muscles become capable of performing less than maximal activity for longer sustained periods of time, and your muscles can recover at faster rates.
 This aids in sport and recreational activities as well as increases the ease of performing laborious chores or tasks at work or at home.
 Muscular fatigue is delayed and lean tissue percentages within the body also will increase.
 This increases the metabolic activity in your body, which allows for more calories to be burned at rest and creates higher energy levels.

 Testing Local Muscular Endurance

-Training Local Muscular Endurance
+Training for Local Muscular Endurance

-The National Strength and Conditioning Association suggests training active muscle groups for six to 10 exercises at two to three sets per exercise in a session.
+To improve muscular endurance, train active muscle groups for six to 10 exercises at two to three sets per exercise in a session.
 Intensity of each set should be 67 percent or less of your one-rep max for that exercise, and you should perform 12 or more repetitions in each set.
 The rest periods should be no greater than 30 seconds in between sets.
 This mode of training will increase your muscular endurance for the muscles being trained.